dlang-community/DCD/editors/vim/README.md

 The syntax is the same as with `dcd-client`, so you can use it without arguments to print the help message.

+Use `DCDclearCache` to clear the DCD server cache.

 When the server is running, use `CTRL`+`x` `CTRL`+`o` in a D buffer to use DCD completion.